 defined below in Section 4) agrees to release, indemnify and hold harmless the University of Southern California including its

-promotional partner Discovery Communications, LLC, the Prizing Provider Ford Motor Co., and any website companies hosting and promoting
+promotional partner Discovery Communications, LLC, any prize providers, and any website companies hosting and promoting

 the Challenge, the respective parent companies, affiliates, auxiliaries, subsidiaries, advertising and promotion agencies of each,